Freaky/rust-linereader/README.md

 Lines are limited to the size of the internal buffer (default 1MB).

 No crate or anything yet - I want a test suite first.
-And an iterator version would be nice.

     // Note BufReader will result in unnecessary copying, so, er, don't do that. let mut file = File::open(myfile).expect("open");